 Treasurer Carol Nelson reports that NARM is financially solvent.
 NARM's income is received from NARM application and recertification fees and from test sales to candidates taking the exam for licensure.
-The total income during 2007 was \$204,923 and total expenses were \$158,917.
-Excess funds are held in savings for future expenses such as the 2008 Job Analysis.
+The total income during 2008 was \$248,853.
+Excess funds are held in savings for future expenses such as the job analysis, test development, expansion of the applications department, and web site development.

 Shannon Anton directs NARM's Accountability Department, which handles complaints against CPMs and follows a formal Grievance Mechanism.
 Complaints are handled first in local peer review and then by the NARM Grievance Mechanism, if needed.
 This process has worked exceptionally well in the resolution of grievances and in assuring the accountability of CPMs.
-In 2007, NARM responded to three formal complaints.
-Since 1995, NARM has addressed complaints against 16 CPMs.
+In 2008, NARM processed two complaints from 2007, dismissed one new complaint, and had no other new complaints.
+Since 1995, NARM has addressed 21 complaints against 12 CPMs.
 Three CPM credentials have been revoked.

 Debbie Pulley, in Public Education and Advocacy, also acts as secretary to the board.
 She handles hundreds of phone calls and e-mails every month from CPMs, candidates, and the general public.
 She keeps the board minutes of the weekly board conference calls and any other board meetings.
-Debbie manages the web-site and all of the public documents such as the Candidate Information Bulletin and the brochure, "How to Become a CPM."
+Debbie manages the web site and all of the public documents such as the Candidate Information Bulletin.